prusa3d/OctoPi/README.rst

 --------

 * `OctoPrint <http://octoprint.org>`_ host software for 3d printers out of the box
-* `Raspbian <http://www.raspbian.org/>`_ tweaked for maximum preformance for printing out of the box
+* `Raspbian <http://www.raspbian.org/>`_ tweaked for maximum performance for printing out of the box
 * `mjpg-streamer with RaspiCam support <https://github.com/jacksonliam/mjpg-streamer>`_ for live viewing of prints and timelapse video creation.
 * `CuraEngine <https://github.com/Ultimaker/CuraEngine>`_ pre-installed for slicing directly on the Raspberry Pi